dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 :doc:`D-Wave Cloud Client configuration file </docs_cloud/sdk_index>`
 manually.

-You can always set or override your cofigurations in your code or with environment variables.
+You can always set or override your configurations in your code or with environment variables.
 For more information, see the examples in this document or :doc:`D-Wave Cloud Client </docs_cloud/sdk_index>`.